Zoomdata/custom-regions-visualization/docs/manual_vis_creation.md

 On the "Query" tab change the name of the "State" variable to "region"

-On the "Constants" tab delete the "Tile Provier", "Limit", "County", "Tile Provider API Key", "Zip Code" variables (leaving "Chart Description" and "Chart Name" as the only two items in the Constants tab).
+On the "Constants" tab delete the "Tile Provider", "Limit", "County", "Tile Provider API Key", "Zip Code" variables (leaving "Chart Description" and "Chart Name" as the only two items in the Constants tab).
 Click "Accept"